jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) prompt% ghg-scenario.py --files 'hiisi/wem/crf/LU*.csv' --scen lukeghg/ScenarioTemplate/ScenarioTemplate.xlsx -m lukeghg/300_500_mappings_1.1.csv \
       -o Hiisi.xlsx --start 1990 --end 2050

-The first sheet in the Excel result file *DGClima.xlsx* lists UID's in UIDMatrix excel file but not found in the inventory.
-The second sheet shows the GWP's used.
-Following sheets represent scenario results for each land use and land use change class.
-Summation rows are marked yellow.
-Cells missing data are marked red.
-The latter is not necessarily an error.
-Short time series are padded with zeros to include years required.

 For further details see [GHG_SCENARIO](GHG_SCENARIO.md).

 ## F Some other useful programs